The Siege of Pinchgut: Saturday to Monday

-However although they secured some backing they were unable to get the necessary finance, and their script was sold to Ealing Studios.
+However although they secured some backing Robinson and Hunter were unable to get the necessary finance, and their script was sold to Ealing Studios.

 Ealing Studios

+Ealing Studios, under the management of Michael Balcoln, had made a number of films in Australia, notably The Overlanders, Eurkeka Stockade, Bitter Springs and The Shiralee.
+The first two of these had been directed by Harry Watt, who would direct The Siege of Pinchgut.

-The film was eventually directed by Harry Watt, who had previously made two feature films in Australia for Ealing.
-He had resigned from the company in 1955 to work for Granada Television, but had not enjoyed the experience and asked to return after eighteen months.
-Watt came across the script and became enthusiastic about its possibilities.
+Watt had resigned from Ealing in 1955 to work for Granada Television, but had not enjoyed the experience and asked to return to Ealing after eighteen months.
+Watt came across the script for Saturday to Monday and became enthusiastic about its possibilities.
 It was the only one of Watt's three Australian films made without a historical basis and was a deliberate attempt on the director's part to create a commercially successful film.
+"I determined on my return to film to make a box-office success," he wrote.
+"This was the first time I had thought like this because before that I had just made pictures, and if they were a success, so much the better."
+There was a mini-boom of foreign productions in Australia in the late 1950s inspired by the success of Smiley and The Shiralee.

 Watt went to Australia in February 1958 to begin pre production on the project, then called The Siege.
 Watt said that month he had a 60 page treatment which he wanted to spend the next two-three months turning into a full script.
 "I largely walk around, listening to how people talk, and learning how Australians should behave and feel," he said.